This is a love letter of sorts, and meant for you if you’re an OG VA….say, in your business for more than 10 years.

 You change the world around you with such fierce determination, effortless style, and unshakable grace, that we never suspected how hard it was to be out there in the real world where sisterhood sometimes seems an abstract idea, and not the living, breathing thing we know, and need and want it to be.
 We have sometimes shivered at the edges of a very cold place, where people do not always see our beauty, or understand the rhythm of our song.
 At those moments, we whisper your names as a talisman and a touchstone, so we will not forget who and what and why we are here.

-When I created the virtual assistance profession, part of what I wanted for it was a spirit of giving-to each each, to clients, and to the world.
+When I created the virtual assistance profession, part of what I wanted for it was a spirit of giving—to each other, to clients, and to the world.
 We were birthing something new, and together, over time, I knew we could change lives.

 Sitting here looking at things 20+ years later, I know we’ve done that; I see it all around me, and you tell me about it, every day.